BawdyAnarchist/quBSD/Future_Development.md

 	- Probably can remove the FreeBSD parts of it.
 Maybe the Net/Open ones as well

 qb-i3-launch - had problems with double launching windows that already existed (on fully opened setup)

-Error messages are a bit disorganized now.
-Need to have useful higher function messages
-	- Change the exit action to an option command instead of postional
-	- Change the message selection to an OPTARG.
-Two messages -m and -M
-	- All positinals are for related variables only.
-Reference them with $1, $2, $3, etc
-	- **Give each jail and VM it's own separate log file under a quBSD directory, for clarity of log messages**
-	- Default should be top level basic messages. -q quiets all, and -v drills down to deeper messages
-	- Might need a -F force option.
-	- Beef up the log file, and make reference to it in error messages

 qb-pci
 	- summary of PCI devices relevant to user